medikoo/modules-webmake/README.md

 # modules-webmake - Bundle CommonJS modules for web browser

-It's about organizing JavaScript code for browser, same way as we do for Node.js.
+It's about organizing JavaScript code for browser same way as we do for Node.js.
 __Modules rocks__

 If you're not that familiar with it (yet), see spec: